juan-sidberry/jfrog-user-tool/README.md

 # jfrog-user-tool
-python tool that utilizes the jFrog API
+A command-line tool written in Python that utilizes the jFrog API Use to ADD and DELETE users for a specific use case.

+#Usage:

-User must create a `config.py` file that contains 2 pieces of credentials:
+You must create a `config.py` file that contains 2 pieces of credentials:
 ```
 apitoken = "eyJ2ZXI...JWCw7HQ"
 login_name = "juan.sidberry"